peterducai/etcd-tools/README.md

 > ./must-gather-log_merger.sh <full path to MUST-GATHER>

+## etcd-analyzer.sh

+do

+> oc login
+> ./etcd-analyzer.sh

+and it will print summary of warnings, size of ETCD and number of objects.

 ## fio_suite

 fio_suite is benchmark tool which runs several fio tests to see how IOPS change under different load.